 Keywords: outpatient total hip arthroplasty, outpatient total knee arthroplasty, transition, indication, complication, and outcome.

 Li S. Trends in Outpatient Total Hip and Knee Arthroplasties.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2021; 3(2).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.